 Earlier in the year, Patterson had issues with fumbling the football and that problem came back to haunt him early in the first half when he fumbled in the red zone, which was then answered by an Ohio State touchdown.

 Careless errors out of Michigan began to break loose after Patterson’s turnover.

 Michigan Wolverines Football

-GBMWolverine 0d - Michigan Football: Bad news with a top WR target in 2022
+GBMWolverine 0d - Michigan Football: 4-star LB Jimmy Rolder becoming a top priority

 A jump offsides on a punt, leading to a touchdown.
 A late hit in the red zone, resulting in a first down, and eventually another Ohio State touchdown.
 Two costly penalties, resulting in scores, were big momentum swingers as Ohio State was on their way to yet another win against Michigan.

 Harbaugh has yet to prove that he can beat Ohio State, and has struggled against top 10 ranked opponents, going 2-11.

 The only two concerns Michigan fans should have for Harbaugh are not being able to beat Ohio State, and he can’t find a quarterback.